kptc-radio/kptc/README.md

 Kptc is a Qt application for operating comfortable with the SCS PTC-II ( or PTC-IIe, PTC-IIpro)

 ## Build kptc
 Kptc depends on Qt 5, the needed modules are core, gui and widgets.
+It is assumed that you can compile with C++14.
+If you can not do this, you can remove this setting from kptc.pro file.
+Kptc is going to depend on C++14 in future versions.

 The following way should work: